GermainMorilhat/ML-Project/README.md

 <h3> c) Methods used </h3>
   We chose to use the scikit learn library to implement our classification models.
 We will implement several models such as :

-  Figure : d

-<h4> 1) Logistic regression </h3>

-   Logisitic regression allows to make a classification with an optimization of the "delta" parameter.

-   Figure : E

-<h4> 2) Neural network </h3>

- We have a neural network composed of 2 layers.
-One with 5 neurons and the other with 2 neurons.

-  Figure : F

   <ul>
   <li> SVM and Kernel methods : We will use several kernel such as linear kernel, polynomail kernel, Radial basis function kernel, sigmoid </li>
     <li> Stochastic Gradient Descent</li>